 - Court-ordered custody mediation – North Carolina has a no-cost, mandatory mediation program for any custody case that gets filed.
 Many of my client’s that have children will employ this program to work out a custody schedule that works for them, their spouse, and their kids.
 The parents must attend a mandatory, general orientation session at the courthouse, followed by a mediation session.
 Even if you have hired a lawyer, they are not permitted at the custody mediation.

-- Cour-ordered family financial mediation – Anytime an equitable distribution case is filed, the parties will eventually be ordered to attend a financial mediation.
+- Court-ordered family financial mediation – Anytime an equitable distribution case is filed, the parties will eventually be ordered to attend a financial mediation.
 Even though the mediation is meant to resolve property distribution issues, other issues (such as alimony, child custody/support, attorney’s fees, etc.) can also be discussed and resolved.
 Depending on the complexity of the issues involved, these mediations can last quite awhile (8-12 hours).
 On the one hand, they are expensive (you have to pay for your lawyer and typically 1/2 of the mediator fee), but they are an effective way to resolve your family law case.

 There are pros and cons to all of these options and not every option is right for every person.
 However, taking part in mediation and making a good faith effort to resolve your case will result in a final resolution the majority of the time.
-If you have questions about these options, please feel free to contact Raleigh Divorce Lawyer James Hart at 919-883-4861 to schedule an initial meeting.
+If you have questions about these options, please feel free to contact Cary Divorce Lawyer James Hart at 919-883-4861 to schedule an initial meeting.